 Which Argument to Believe?

 The main part of the problem lies in the two groups using different definitions of how global warming appears in the climate.
-This is one of the reasons that those advocating that global warming is real now use the term “climate change,” since it is more reflective of the real issue.
+This is one of the reasons that those advocating that global warming is real now use the term “climate change” since it is more reflective of the real issue.

 To be considered proof of a hypothesis, the studies have to be able to be replicated by others and produce the same results.
-With the global warming studies, analysis of decades of weather data is often used.
+With global warming studies, analysis of decades of weather data is often used.
 The first problem is that weather data from 100 years ago wasn’t kept to modern standards of evidence.